isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-keep-wasps-away-from-playsets/index.md

-﻿
-- -
+﻿---
-- title: How to Keep Wasps Away from Playsets
+title: How to Keep Wasps Away from Playsets
 description: A few years back, I bought a Backyard Discovery Wooden Swing Set for my kids.
 I spent like 2 days putting it together in our backyard.
-slug: /how
+slug: /how-to-keep-wasps-away-from-playsets/
-- to
-- keep
-- wasps
-- away
-- from
-- playsets/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Swing Sets
 tags:
-- swing
-- sets
+- swing-sets
 - wasp
 - away
 layout: post
-- -
+---

-- A few years back, I bought a Backyard Discovery Wooden Swing Set for my kids.
+A few years back, I bought a Backyard Discovery Wooden Swing Set for my kids.
 I spent like 2 days putting it together in our backyard.
 It was a task on its own.

 Recently I noticed wasps around the playset and I think they are getting out of hand.
 I can call it a Wasps infestation of some sort.
 The wasps have made my childrens swing set their home.